JelmerT/JelmerT.github.io/_posts/2015-06-30-Difference-between-CC2630-and-CC2650.md

 [![CC2630 vs CC2650](/images/2015-06-30-Difference-between-CC2630-and-CC2650-1-small.jpg)](/images/2015-06-30-Difference-between-CC2630-and-CC2650-1-big.jpg)

-Fuming HNO<sub>3</sub> is not the easiest to get if you're not a chemistry or university lab.
-Depending where you live of course.
+Fuming HNO<sub>3</sub> is not the easiest to get if you're not a chemistry- or university lab.
+Depending on where you live of course.

 [![CC2630 vs CC2650](/images/2015-06-30-Difference-between-CC2630-and-CC2650-3-small.jpg)](/images/2015-06-30-Difference-between-CC2630-and-CC2650-3-big.jpg)